jltursan/AGD-MSX-Suite/README.md

  - Option 4: "4"

 When a joystick is used (1 or 2), both fire buttons are used and the third button is still mapped to the keyboard (joymega is still not supported).

+    SPRITESOFF

+Hides all sprites, no parameters are used.
+They'll remain hidden until you set again their coordinates (eg.: entering a new screen or manually).

     STOP key